-This pipe is called the Ohio River Interceptor and is one of Louisville’s largest sewer pipes.
-It runs under Main Street — from the Butchertown area in the east to I-264 in the west, it then turns southwest to MSD’s Morris Forman Water Quality Treatment Center.
-The pipe ranges in size from 60- to 186-inches in diameter.
-It was constructed of concrete with two layers of rebar in the 1950s and is approximately 25-feet deep.
+The Ohio River Interceptor runs under Main Street from the Butchertown area in the east to I-264 in the west, it then turns southwest to MSD’s Morris Forman Water Quality Treatment Center.
+The pipe ranges in size from 60- to 186-inches in diameter and is approximately 25-feet deep.
+It was constructed of concrete with two layers of rebar in the 1950s.

 MSD maintains more than 3,300 MSD miles of sewer lines – enough to stretch from California to Maine, and many dating back 75 years or more.
 In the past 12 months, MSD has responded to more than 1,100 cave-ins across the community, including recent collapses of a stone sewer at 2nd and Main streets and a brick sewer at Liberty Street between East Chestnut and Baxter Avenue, both more than 150 years old.
 To view a map of cave-ins over the past year, visit: LouisvilleMSD.org/prevent-collapsing-sewers.